 We work with not-for-profit organisations to identify the best funding sources to approach, help prepare applications for grants

 and provide access to and information about other useful resources.
-We also send out a daily grants bulletin and produce a monthly Grants Database and publish a news item each weekday, which you can read below.
+We also send out a daily Grants Bulletin, produce a monthly Grants Database and publish a news item each weekday, which you can read below.

 Get in touch and let grin put a smile on your face!